dojo/docs/dojox/form/manager/_Mixin.rst

   var adapted = dojox.form.manager.inspectorAdapter(inspector);
   fm.inspect(adapted);

-This adapter is useful when you want to do a uniform inspection o form elements, e.g., reading and returning their values.
+This adapter is useful when you want to do a uniform inspection of form elements, e.g., reading and returning their values.

 dojox.form.manager._keys
 ------------------------